 - wolf spider

 Insects will sting humans only as a defensive move against a perceived threat.
-Typically, a bee or stinging ant’s stinger will be accompanied by a small amount of venom that, when injected into your skin, causes most of theitchingand pain associated with sting, as well as any allergic reaction.
-Common stinging insects in the U.S. include:
+Typically, a bee or stinging ant’s stinger will be accompanied by a small amount of venom.
+When injected into your skin, the venom causes most of the itching and pain associated with the sting.
+It can also cause an allergic reaction.

 - yellow jackets

 Scorpions have a reputation for stinging.
 Many species of scorpions have barbed tails equipped with poison.
 Some scorpion species have poison capable of killing a human being.
 The most venomous species of scorpion native to the United States is the Arizona bark scorpion.

 The venom injected into your body from the bite or sting of an insect will cause your immune system to respond.
 Often, your body’s immediate response will include redness and swelling at the site of the bite or sting.
 Minor delayed reactions include itching and soreness.

 If you’re very sensitive to an insect’s venom, bites and stings can cause a potentially fatal condition called anaphylactic shock.
 This can cause the throat to tighten and make breathing difficult.

 Some bites and stings may cause illnesses when venom contains infectious agents.

 Who is at risk for bites and stings?